FY26 NDAA, Section 1803

 Sustainment Factors in Weapon System Design

-Section 4328 states that DoD shall ensure that the Defense Acquisition System gives ample emphasis to sustainment factors, particularly those factors that are affected principally by the design of a weapon system, in the development of a weapon system.
+Section 4328 states that DoW shall ensure that the Defense Acquisition System gives ample emphasis to sustainment factors, particularly those factors that are affected principally by the design of a weapon system, in the development of a weapon system.